hmharshit/hacktoberfest/README.md

 # Steps to follow
 * Fork and Star the repository
 * Clone the forked repo
-* Create a seperate branch with your github username
+* Create a seperate branch with your github  in the forked repository
-* Read the open issues and comment if you are working on that issue to improve collision
+* Read the open issues and comment if you are working on that issue with your preferred programming language to avoid collision
-* Push your code
+* Push your code to your forked repository.
 * Create a PR
 * Wait for PR to merge :)